 The ELN continues to offer schools breakfast workshops throughout the year to inquire into and critically analyse leadership practice.
 Partnering breakfast workshops focus on growing coaching skills to develop a coaching culture within and across schools to progress collaborative learning and teaching.

 The Principals Advisory Panel spearheads the partnership between the facilitators and member schools.
-Sustaining and building upon the professional learning foci of 2017 the learning areas for 2018 continue as:
+Sustaining and building upon the professional learning foci of 2017 the learning areas for 2018 have been:

 - Leading change and shifting mindsets

 - Collaborative teacher inquiry